-You've validated your Proof of Concept and even conducted a successful pilot by this stage.
+You've validated your POC and even conducted a successful pilot by this stage.
 It's time to solidify your solution.

-This includes establishing necessary vendor relationships, acquiring/contracting for tools, establishing SLAs, etc. It also includes turning up the various cloud-native tools you've selected.
+This includes establishing necessary vendor relationships, acquiring/contracting for tools, establishing SLAs, etc. It also includes turning up the various cloudnative tools you've selected.